h-pina/tig/docs/personal_notes.md

 ## Tree objects and index: relationships and flow

-When you run _git update-index_, the all the modified files are hashed and the index entries are updated to the new hashes.
+When you run _git update-index_, all the modified files are hashed and the index entries are updated to the new hashes.
 If you use _git restore --staged_ to bring back the previous index state (before the command update-index was run), git uses the commit pointed by HEAD to reconstruct the index entries